 The City of Balcones Heights, Texas, was incorporated in 1948 and operates under the Council-Manager form of government.
 The City Council is composed of a Mayor and five Councilmembers.
 Each place is elected at-large for staggered two-year terms.

 Election and Term of Office

 The Mayor is elected for a two-year term in even-numbered years.
 Councilmembers are elected at-large for two-year staggered terms, with two councilmembers elected in even numbered years and the remaining three elected in odd numbered years.
 A general election is conducted each May for these city officials.
-May 5 General Election information click here
+For information regarding Bexar County Elections click here.

 The Mayor and Councilmembers do not receive a salary.